Skip to content

 Are you seeking justice?
 Contact Wormington & Bollinger for a free consultation.

-Texas is known for tort reform, thanks in part to House Bill 4, the Medical Malpractice and Tort Reform Act of 2003.
-Unfortunately, this legislation made malpractice lawsuits more difficult for innocent victims.
-Tort reform has prevented many injured patients from taking legal action and suing over the doctor’s negligence, leaving them to fend for themselves and live with the damages.
-Due to the expensive nature of these cases, along with the restrictions to the damages awarded, few law firms are willing to take on these cases in Texas.
+Unfortunately, tort reform has prevented many injured patients from taking legal action and suing over the doctor’s negligence, leaving them to fend for themselves and live with the damages.
+Due to the expensive nature of these cases, along with the restrictions to the damages awarded, few law firms are willing to take on these cases.

-Headquartered in McKinney, Maria Wormington and the rest of the expert legal team at Wormington & Bollinger understands the odds our clients are up against thanks to Texas tort reform.
+Maria Wormington and the rest of the expert legal team at Wormington & Bollinger understands the odds our clients are up against, and we offer nationwide legal services for victims facing these issues.
 We will investigate your particular case, doing everything we can to ensure justice is served.
 Tort reform has prevented thousands from receiving the justice they deserve, thanks to caps on non-economic damages and other unfair procedural hurdles.
 That’s something we cannot sit back and allow.
 Maria Wormington relentlessly pursues peace and closure for her clients and their families.

-Tort reform has made taking action against physicians and other licensed healthcare providers in Texas a challenge.
+Tort reform has made taking action against physicians and other licensed healthcare providers in the United States a challenge.
 As a result, victims of medical malpractice and those injured by healthcare professionals are left to pick up the costs of their injuries with no support.
-It is of the utmost importance you speak with an experienced McKinney medical malpractice immediately if you suspect malpractice.
+It is of the utmost importance you speak with an experienced US medical malpractice attorney immediately if you suspect malpractice.
 The sooner we can get started on your case, the better chance you have of recovery.

 While tort reform has prevented many patients from seeking compensation and has, instead, protected the very doctors who harm them, we believe in the power of justice, and we will do everything we can to secure the compensation you deserve.

-Many modern outlets have also shed light on Texas tort reform, from podcasts to television series and documentaries.
+Many modern outlets have also shed light on tort reform across the country, from podcasts to television series and documentaries.
 For example, the popular Dr. Death podcast chronicles the tale of Christopher Dunstch, a charming Dallas neurosurgeon who was not all he claimed to be.
-In season one, host and reported Laura Bell follows the Texas doctor’s story (dubbed Dr. Death).
+In season one, host and reported Laura Bell follows the doctor’s story (dubbed Dr. Death).
 Dunstch was convicted of aggravated assault after 31 patients suffered significant injuries following surgery.
 Two patients even died under his care.
 He eventually received a life sentence in prison.

-Texas tort reform plays a central role in the first season of the podcast, as many blame the system and 2003 law for not standing up for patients but instead protecting the very doctors who harmed them.
+Tort reform plays a central role in the first season of the podcast, as many blame the system and 2003 law for not standing up for patients but instead protecting the very doctors who harmed them.
 In addition to the podcast, Oxygen produced License to Kill.
-This 2019 series also followed the former Texas neurosurgeon’s story.
+This 2019 series also followed the former neurosurgeon’s story.

 Last but not least, “To Err is Human: A Patient Safety Documentary” was released in 2018 and covered the “silent epidemic” that has led to nearly 450,000 preventable deaths.
 The son of patient safety advocate Dr. John M. Eisenberg directed this in-depth feature, bringing to light the disturbing trend of medical mistakes and doctor kickbacks.